andrebergvind/andrebergvind/README.md

 ## Exercise and Student Cognitive Performance

-A life science and human performance research study, conducted for my capstone dissertation project, exploring the relationship between physical exercise and students' perceived cognitive performance and short-term academic productivity.
+A life science and human performance research study conducted for my capstone dissertation project.
+The study explores the relationship between physical exercise, perceived cognitive performance and short-term academic productivity among university students aged 18-30 .

-This study primarily applies descriptive analysis to summarize participant responses, complemented by exploratory data analysis to identify patterns and relationships between exercise and perceived academic productivity.
+Primarily a descriptive analysis is performed to summarize participant responses, which is complemented by an exploratory data analysis to identify patterns and relationships between exercise behaviour and cognitive outcome.

 **Tools:** Google Forms, Google Sheets, Tableau